 |How is it taxed?||The initial tax free lump sum is normally 25% of the fund and the income you take from your drawdown fund is taxed as income tax||For each lump sum 25% is tax free and 75% is taxed as income tax||You can normally take 25% of the pension fund tax free and each annuity payment is taxed as income tax|

 |Do I control the investments in the pension fund?||Yes.
 You decide how to invest the pension fund and what income to take||Yes.
 You decide how to invest the pension fund and what lump sums to take||No|

 |What happens when I die?||The remaining fund is paid as a lump sum or income to your nominated beneficiaries||The remaining fund is paid as a lump sum or income to your nominated beneficiaries||Death benefits will be paid as set out in the annuity contract|

 |Does AJ Bell Youinvest offer this option?||Yes||Yes||No, but we will pay the tax free cash to you and purchase your chosen annuity|

-If you are ready to withdraw some of your SIPP and understand the implications of doing so, then complete the SIPP benefit form – income drawdown and lump sum payments.
+Our benefits guide also explains more about the options available with your SIPP.
+If you are ready to withdraw some of your SIPP and understand the implications of doing so, then please complete the SIPP benefit form – income drawdown and lump sum payments.